 Rabbits that partially recover may need to remain on medications for life to help control the disease.
 Those rabbits with the renal form of the disease may require renal support especially during the acute phase of the disease or possibly for life.
 The cataracts associated with the ocular form may eventually rupture resulting in uveitis.
 If this occurs, sometimes the eye must be removed for the pet’s comfort.

 While E. cuniculi is not the only cause for neurologic disease in a rabbit, it is important to keep this in mind if your rabbit ever exhibits any of the above mentioned clinical signs.
-Please contact your veterinarian, or call us at (773) 878-8002 to help determine what would be the best treatment option for your pet.

 Dr. Jennifer Ivankovig has been a part of the Animal House of Chicago team for nearly 10 years.
 She has a special interest in rabbits and other exotic pets.